The-Balthazar/BrewWikiGen/README.md

 order, or as close to as possible.
 If you have no units in a given category, no page will be generated.
 Add or remove as seems appropriate for your mods needs.
 Can be completely removed if you don't need categories.

+* `Logging` contains several options for verbose logging of additional information which can be interesting or helpful in the case of any issues.

+* `Sanity` contains options for flagging anything in blueprints and their meshes that I consider anomalous or unnecessary.
+Exercise discretion when taking its advice.

 ## Usage notes:
 Since this generator runs mod files directly for data, any referenced files must